- 1. Purpose and rationale

 English language dictionaries are not acceptable in an examination room.

-A student may take an English/foreign language dictionary3 (bilingual dictionary) (direct word to word translation only and in printed, not electronic, format) into an examination in any unit.
+A student may take an English/foreign language dictionary 2 (bilingual dictionary) (direct word to word translation only and in printed, not electronic, format) into an examination in any unit.
 The dictionary must not contain any notations or any additional material and must be presented to the supervisor for inspection.
 Students will be refused permission to use dictionaries that contain notations or additional materials.

 7.13 Use of personal electronic devices in examinations

-Personal electronic devices may not be brought into or used in an examination room except with the prior approval of the Lecturer-in-Charge.
+Personal electronic devices may not be brought into or used in an examination room except with the prior approval of the Lecturer in Charge.
 Such approval must clearly identify the category of electronic device allowed in the specific examination.
 Electronic devices which can be approved are restricted to those which are hand-held, internally powered, silent and not capable of wireless communication with other electronic devices.

 Calculators and other electronic devices approved for use in an examination must have any programmable memory cleared prior to being brought into the examination room.
 Non-programmable calculators, where allowed, must have volatile memory only and must not have alpha facilities.